 We expect that meetings are open to all students and faculty and that there is no registration fee for attendance.
 If you decide to charge a registration fee, we will need to review the reason behind the charge, and you will need approval from our office for registration fees.

-Currently, face coverings are required indoors at all times regardless of an individual’s COVID-19 vaccination status.
+Currently, face coverings are recommended indoors at all times regardless of an individual’s COVID-19 vaccination status.
 See Stanford Health Alerts for details.

 Until further notice, whoever books the meeting (Event Contact) must make and maintain a list of attendees of their meeting.
 The Event Contact is responsible for keeping this list in case contact tracing for COVID-19 is needed.
 The attendee list must include first name, last name, and a readable email address.
 The Event Contact is also responsible for making sure that every attendee has a valid Stanford ID.